aws-samples/serverless-java-frameworks-samples/README.md

 ## Software

-Each of the sub folders contains a Products maven project.
-Each maven project contains all the code for all four Lambda functions.
+Each of the sub folders contains a Products Maven project.
+Each Maven project contains all the code for all four Lambda functions.
 It uses the hexagonal architecture pattern to decouple the entry points, from the main domain logic and the storage logic.